 School Council listen to the children they represent and work to make things happen.
 They set themselves targets to achieve each year and hold regular meetings.
 They organise and run activities around the school, have had a tyre park and trim trails installed, organise play equipment for playtimes and have supported a range of charities.

-During our annual Anti-bullying Week School Council organise a range of activities involving the whole school.
-This has included the children working in their classes on trust exercises, collaborating in their house teams to prepare and perform anti-bullying presentations, awareness raising about cyber-bullying, organising a blue cake sale and putting on a Blue Day.
+During our annual Choose Kindness Anti-bullying Week School Council organise a range of activities involving the whole school.
+This has included the children working in their classes on trust exercises and random acts of kindness, collaborating in their house teams to prepare and perform anti-bullying presentations, awareness raising about cyber-bullying, organising a blue cake sale and putting on a Blue Day.

-In 2015 our School Council organised and ran a whole week of activities and events including a blue cake sale, selling anti-bullying bands and running a beat bullying t-shirt design competition.
+Each year our School Council organise and run a whole week of activities and events including a blue cake sale, selling anti-bullying bands and running a anti-bullying activities and competitions.

 Anti-Bullying Week 2016 at Tirlebrook

 In 2016 our School Council organised and ran a whole week of activities and events on the theme of 'Power For Good' including organising House Harmony time, selling anti-bullying bands and running a 'Great Tirlebrook Bake Off' competition & cake sale.